Live Quiz Platform

 - Reliability soak test: client disconnect storms, host backgrounding, Wi-Fi flap, simulated Host crash + recovery

-- Performance: 60 fps animation budget verified on iPhone 12 / equivalent Android (measured in the Unity runtime build)
+- Performance: 60 fps animation budget verified on iPhone 12 / equivalent Android (measured in the exported Godot Client build)

 - Element answer-submit round-trip latency < 200 ms on local Wi-Fi (verified)